 - The United States White House Social and Behavioral Sciences Team

-The Society for Research in Child Development, a membership association whose mission is to advance developmental science and promote its use to improve human lives, will hold their 2017 Biennial Meeting in Austin, Texas, April 6 – 8, 2017.
-The overall theme of the invited program is Developmental Science and Society, although many other areas of research in the field of child development are presented in the general program.
+The Society for Research in Child Development, a membership association whose mission is to advance developmental science and promote its use to improve human lives, held their 2017 Biennial Meeting in Austin, Texas, April 6 – 8, 2017.
+The overall theme of the invited program was Developmental Science and Society, although many other areas of research in the field of child development were presented in the general program.
 For a full list of invited program speakers, visit Invited Program Information or view the entire program using this link: Online Program.